 O = Ordering Cost per Order

 H = Holding Cost per Unit Per Year

 EOQ is an important cash flow tool.
-Most importantly, it helps businesses decide the exact number of orders and the quantity of stock that they should maintain, it releases significant cash back into the business.
-For the lack of it, enterprises would continue to mismanage their inventory levels and overheads thus leading to reduced operational efficiency as well as the loss of revenue.1–3
+Most importantly, it helps businesses decide the exact number of orders and the quantity of stock that they should maintain.
+It releases significant cash back into the business.
+For the lack of it, enterprises would continue to mismanage their inventory levels and overheads, thus leading to reduced operational efficiency and the loss of revenue.